nb-0310/planit/README.md

-# Meeting Scheduler
+# PlaiIt

-The Meeting Scheduler is a web application that allows two individuals to schedule a meeting based on their busy work schedules.
+PlanIt is a web application that allows two individuals to schedule a meeting based on their busy work schedules.
 The application takes into account the working hours and pre-planned meetings of both individuals and suggests available time slots for the meeting.

 ## Features